 UV-C light is a powerful disinfectant that is proven effective against all sorts of viruses and spores.
 However, manual UV-C units can be bulky and heavy, and their lack of mobility can render them unable to disinfect tight spaces, ultimately leaving the disinfection process inefficient.

 However, by using an autonomous UV-C robot like our OhmniClean, the UV-C light is brought up close to each surface in a room, ensuring that no spot is missed and a thorough disinfection is achieved.
-Thanks to its fully autonomous nature, this complete monkeypox disinfection is performed with the touch of a button — no staff member is required to come in close contact with the virus, protecting them from potential infection.
+Thanks to its fully autonomous nature, this complete monkeypox disinfection is performed with the touch of a button — no staff member is required to come in close contact with the virus.

 Lastly, our OhmniClean robot comes with real-time reports, including in-room position tracking and heat maps, which show to the exact inch where the unit went in a given room, providing full confidence in the monkeypox disinfection process.

 Conclusion — Monkeypox Disinfection

-There is still quite a bit we don’t know about how monkeypox is transmitted, but due to our history with similar viruses, it would be unwise to not take every precaution we can to help stop potential infections.
-Autonomous UV-C provides a safe and effective means for monkeypox disinfection, and we here at OhmniLabs are proud to join in the fight to help mitigate the spread of this disease.
+There is still quite a bit we don’t know about how monkeypox is transmitted, but due to our history with similar viruses, it would be unwise to not take every precaution we can.
+Autonomous UV-C provides a safe and effective means for monkeypox disinfection, and we here at OhmniLabs are proud to help in the effort.